How Secure Email Gateways Work with AI Phishing Detection

 Modern AI-powered SEGs don’t operate in isolation but function as part of an integrated security ecosystem.
 They share threat intelligence with other security tools including:

 This integration creates a security feedback loop where discoveries from one system strengthen the entire security infrastructure.
-Organizations with this integrated approach report 76% faster response times to email-based threats compared to those with siloed security systems.
+An integrated approach enables faster and more coordinated responses to email-based threats compared to siloed security systems.

 Challenges and Limitations

 Despite their advanced capabilities, AI-powered phishing detection systems face ongoing challenges.
-Adversarial AI techniques, where attackers specifically design phishing attempts to evade AI detection, have increased by 43% according to recent threat research.
+Adversarial AI techniques, where attackers specifically design phishing attempts to evade AI detection, represent an emerging threat.
 Additionally, highly targeted attacks with minimal historical data can still evade detection in some cases.

 False positives remain a concern, though significantly improved from traditional systems.
 Organizations must balance security stringency with business continuity, especially for time-sensitive communications.
-Leading SEG providers now achieve false positive rates below 0.003% while maintaining detection rates above 95%.
+Leading SEG providers continue to work on reducing false positive rates while maintaining high detection accuracy.

 The Future of AI in Email Security